 How long do I have to be separated to file for a divorce?

-You have to be separated continuously (even if separated under the same roof), either mutually and voluntarily for six months or one year if the separation is not mutual and voluntary.
+You no longer have to be separated continuously (even if separated under the same roof), either mutually and voluntarily for six months or one year if the separation is not mutual and voluntary.

 What happens to my inheritance or funds gifted to me during my marriage?